VCityTeam/py3dtilers/py3dtilers/Common/README.md

 ## [lod_tree](https://github.com/VCityTeam/py3dtilers/blob/CityTiler_with_LodTree/py3dtilers/Common/lod_tree.py)
 lod_tree creates a tileset with a parent-child hierarchy.
 Each node of the tree contains an _ObjectsToTile_ (the geometries of the node) and a list of child nodes.
 A node will correspond to a tile (.b3dm file) of the tileset.
 The leafs of the tree contain the geometries with the most details.
-The parent node of each node contains a smaller level of details.
+The parent node of each node contains a lower level of details.

-The lod_tree creation takes an _ObjectsToTile_(containing _ObjectToTile(s)_ with detailled geometries and bounding boxes) and returns a tileset.
+The lod_tree creation takes an _ObjectsToTile_ (containing _ObjectToTile(s)_ with detailled geometries and bounding boxes) and returns a tileset.

 The first step of the tree creation is the distribution of _ObjectToTile(s)_ into groups.
 A group is an instance of _ObjectsToTileWithGeometry_ where the objects to tile are a group of detailled geometries.
 The group can also have its own geometry, which is a lower level of details of the detailled geometries. and the optionnal geometry (_ObjectsToTile_) of the group.